mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and megacorporate community who seek to change that.

-The Core subsector is defended by the hallowed 1st Fleet, which is headquartered on Capital itself with squadrons spread throughout the subsector.
+The Core subsector is defended by the hallowed 1st Fleet, which is headquartered on [[Capital]] itself with squadrons spread throughout the subsector.
 The fleet consists of eight full squadrons including five BatRons, two AssaultRons and a TankRon to assist with deployments and training exercises.
-The Core’s Subsector Fleet is supported by large elements of the Sector Fleet, which are rotated into service in the subsector regularly.
+The Core's Subsector Fleet is supported by large elements of the Sector Fleet, which are rotated into service in the subsector regularly.
 In addition to its many bases, there is the Imperial Marine